fosslight/fosslight-guide-en/started/2_try/4_project.md

 ## Project List
 ![ProjectList](../images/project_list.png)
-You can search for a project, check the overall information of the project, and download the OSS Report, OSS Notice, and OSS Package.
+You can search for a project, check the overall information of the project, and download the FOSSLight Report, OSS Notice, and OSS Package.

 - Search: You can search for a project by basic information of the project, status, license, OSS name, etc.
 - Project Name (Version): Double-clicking a row moves to the project detail screen.
 - Status: Displays the status information of the project.
 - Identification, Packaging: Click each item to move to the Identification and Packaging details.
 - Download: Click each icon to download the file.
-    - OSS Report: You can download the list entered in Identification in OSS Report format.
+    - FOSSLight Report: You can download the list entered in Identification in FOSSLight Report format.
     - OSS Notice: Displayed when the packaging step is completed, and issued OSS Notices can be downloaded.
     - Packaging file: Displayed when the source code to be published in Packaging is uploaded, and packaging files can be downloaded.
 - Vulnerability: Displays the highest Critical Level among Vulnerability information of the entire Open Source List (excluding Exclude) included in the identification of the project.